Dillon, South Carolina

-Dillon is a city in Dillon County in eastern South Carolina, United States.
+Dillon is the county seat of and the largest city in Dillon County in eastern South Carolina, United States.

-It is the county seat and largest city of Dillon County.
 It was established on December 22, 1888.
 Both the name of the city and county comes from James W. Dillon, an early settler and key figure in bringing a railroad through the area.
 The population was 6,788 in the 2010 U.S. census.

 History

-Dillon County Courthouse, James W. Dillon House, and Dillon Downtown Historic District are listed on the National Register of Historic Places.
+The County was founded in 1910 from a portion of Marion County.
+The County and the City of Dillon are named for prosperous local citizen James W. Dillon (1826−1913), an Irishman who settled there and led a campaign to bring the railroad into the community.
+The result of this effort was the construction of the Wilson Short Cut Railroad, which later became part of the Atlantic Coast Line Railroad, and which brought greater prosperity to the area by directly linking Dillon County to the national network of railroads.

+For many decades, residents of Dillon County were farmers growing cotton and tobacco.
+Timber harvesting remains a major industry in the County.

+Dillon County has seen a growth in manufacturing and distribution centers over the past 20 years due in part to Interstate 95 which runs through the County north-south.

+Dillon was once known as "The "Wedding Capital of the East" because South Carolina allowed people as young as 14 to get married and did not have other requirements.
+Many couples who got married there went to South of the Border for their honeymoons.

 Geography

 Dillon is located near the center of Dillon County in the Pee Dee region of northeastern South Carolina.
 The Little Pee Dee River, a tributary of the Pee Dee River, runs just east of the city.

 U.S. Routes 301 and 501 pass through the city as Second Avenue, leading northeast 7 mi to Interstate 95 at South of the Border along the North Carolina line, and southwest 6.5 mi to Latta.
 Interstate 95 passes northeast of the city, with access from Exits 190 and 193.
 I-95 leads northeast 25 mi to Lumberton, North Carolina, and southwest 28 mi to Florence.
 South Carolina Highway 9 passes through the center of town, leading northwest 26 mi to Bennettsville and southeast 13 mi to Lake View.
 South Carolina Highway 57 follows SC 9 through Dillon but leads north 14 mi to the North Carolina border and south 17 mi to Mullins.
 SC 9 and 57 follow Main Street southeast out of town.
 South Carolina Highway 34 follows Main Street northwest out of town, leading west 33 mi to Darlington.

 According to the U.S. Census Bureau, Dillon has a total area of 13.6 sqkm, of which 0.03 sqkm, or 0.21%, is water.
 The Little Pee Dee River flows southwards 2 mi east of the center of town.